fetchai/uAgents/docs/booking-demo.md

 if __name__ == "__main__":
     restaurant.run()
 ```
-The restaurant agent will remain on "hold" until we run the user agent to request a table booking.
+The restaurant agent is now online and listing for messages.

 ## User Setup

-We will first make some imports including the needed protocols.
-We will need the restaurant agent's address to be able to communicate with it.
+We will first import the needed objects and protocols.
+We will also need the restaurant agent's address to be able to communicate with it.

 ```python
 from protocols.book import BookTableRequest, BookTableResponse